US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 SOXS is the US-listed ticker for Direxion Daily Semiconductor Bear 3X Shares, issued by Direxion.
 Designed to deliver -3× the daily return of the ICE Semiconductor Index.
 Inverse-leveraged: profits if semiconductors fall.
 Daily rebalancing produces severe decay.
 TER is 0.94% per year.

-Where can I buy SOXS from New Zealand?
+Where to buy SOXS from New Zealand

-NZ tax
+NZ tax treatment

 How is SOXS taxed for NZ investors?